nanjiangshu/TMplot/doc/makeTMplot-PIL.md

 ### Requirements

-In order to run the script, you will need to install the following tools apart from the packages in the [requirements](../requirements.txt)
+In order to run the script, you will need to install the following tools apart from packages listed in [requirements](../requirements.txt)

-* `wkhtmltopdf` with patched QT for Debian, you will need to install `xvfb` for MacOS, it is fine to install wkhtmltopdf just by Homebrew
+1. `wkhtmltopdf` with patched QT

+    * for Debian, you will need to install `xvfb`
+    * for MacOS, it is fine to install wkhtmltopdf just by Homebrew

-*  Imagemagick
+2. Imagemagick

    Note that on Ubuntu 18, you will need to change the default proxy, that is